-Management has evaluated the current effects of climate risk that may affect the Association's business, financial condition, and results of operations.
-These risks include policy and regulatory changes that could impose operational and compliance burdens, market trends that may alter business opportunities, credit risks, collateral risks, litigation risks or technological changes.
-Production agriculture continues to evolve and adjust to the impacts of climate change by implementing conservation measures to maintain sustainable levels of production.
-These include no-till and minimum till farming practices and water conservation techniques that manage reduced amounts of rainfall and irrigation.
-We are not aware of any specific material impacts on our business, results of operations or financial condition from the effects of climate risk at this time.
-If more severe climate change or additional regulatory requirements were to occur, the Association may experience financial impacts due to potential negative impacts to collateral values and the costs to comply with regulations.
+Our Association continues to analyze the material effects of transition risks related to climate change that may affect our business, financial condition, and results of operations.
+These risks include policy and regulatory changes that could impose operational and compliance burdens, market trends that may alter business opportunities, credit risks, litigation risks, and technological changes.
+Agricultural producers continue to adjust to changing climate conditions and have implemented additional practices of no-till planting, minimal till practices, cover crops, and other water conservation techniques to manage reduced amounts of rainfall and to keep their farmland in a state of sustainable production.
+At this time, we are not aware of any specific material impacts on our business, results of operations, or financial conditions from the effects of climate change transition risks.